win-llc/guacamole-keycloak-nginx/README.md

 # guacamole-keycloak-nginx
 Docker compose project with keycloak and guacamole.
 Based off of https://github.com/cynthia-rempel/guacamole-compose

+By default the Lab realm in Keycloak is configured to use email authentication by implementing keycloak-otp-login (https://github.com/intensiongmbh/keycloak-otp-login)

 ## To get started with no configurations, run

 ```